 17 May, London, England, John Fuller Jnr’s World Tour, page 50

 John Fuller Jnr. visits the Tivoli Music Hall whilst in London and observes the white safety screen being used for advertisements, operated by a magic lantern.
 This is classic Johnny at his best, “I gleaned that the adv. costs 5 pounds per month each and there were about 10 advertisements so that is a very good way of making revenue and it entertains or keeps interested the audience, until the commencement of the show.
 This ideas knocks the adv.
 Curtain, into a cocked hat and I’d advise trying the scheme at once.”
-John knew a good innovation and suggested not waiting for his return.
+John knew a good innovation and suggested his brothers not waiting for his return to implement this innovation.

 After leaving London, John and Gertie went on a whirlwind tour of the “counties” and then onto Scotland and Ireland.
 Practically everywhere Johnny and Gertie went they were pursued by rain which started in Italy and blighted their trip.

 I had to laugh when I read that Johnny had kissed the Blarney stone in Cork, Ireland because many years ago I also performed the same feat.
 I always laugh about it, because I actually kissed the Blarney stone twice.
 It is a bit of an effort as you are hauled upside down by a pair of strong lads and lowered over the edge of the tower and at the appropriate moment you are photographed as you kiss the stone.
 However, as I reappeared, my husband explained apologetically that his camera failed to take the photo and so the entire process had to be repeated!
 Hence the myth about talking a lot of Blarney abounds in the family, I fear.

 Mercury, 21 May 1907